jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Builders

 The majority of this information is taken from [https://www.packer.io/docs/](https://www.packer.io/docs/ "Packer docs").
 Builders are the initial syntax needed to build for a single platform.
 This forms the bulk of the JSON Key-Value pairs you see above in the sample template I provided.
 The Builder of choice above is for VirtualBox initially, but if my target platform had been something else then I could have switched.
 Note the syntax will be different for each builder as some require things others do not (Amazon and Azure require account keys for instance).
-The builder in the template above is a Virtualbox ISO builder.
+The builder in the template above is a VirtualBox ISO builder.
 That is defined on line 2: ```"type": "virtualbox-iso"```.
 Many of these values will change or be different depending on the builder you use.
 Consult the documentation.

 The builders available are: